criblio/appscope/website/src/pages/docs/updating.md

 Changes in AppScope 1.0 affect some metric and event definitions, environment variables, and content (including default settings) in the `scope.yml` config file.

-**Note**: By "version 1.0", we mean at minimum version 1.0.1.
-Version 1.0.0 should be avoided.
+**Note**: By "version 1.0", we mean version 1.0.1 and newer.
+Version 1.0.0 did not include the complete set of improvements that the AppScope team deems essential to AppScope 1.0, and therefore should be avoided.

 To update a Maintenance Pre-Release (version 0.8.1 or older) to version 1.0, follow this general procedure: